DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grid-basics.md

 </Grid>
 ```

-Pay attention that the `TableHeaderRow` plugin should follow the `TableView` one.
-See the [Plugin Order](plugin-overview.md#plugin-order) article for details.
+The `TableHeaderRow` plugin should follow the `TableView` plugin.
+See the [Plugin Order](plugin-overview.md#plugin-order) article for more details.

 .embedded-demo(basic/basic)

 ## Appearance Customization

-The Grid's visualization plugins provide rich API for appearance customization.
-Most common customization scenarios are described below.
+The Grid's visualization plugins provide a rich API to appearance customization.
+The most common customization scenarios are described below.

-The `TableView` plugin enables you to customize table cell appearance using the `tableCellTemplate` property.
-For instance, you can implement conditional cell formatting as demonstrated in the following example.
+The `TableView` plugin allows you to customize table cell appearance using the `tableCellTemplate` property.
+For instance, you can implement conditional cell formatting as demonstrated in the following example:

 Note that you can pass **undefined** to the `tableCellTemplate` property to restore the default template.

 .embedded-demo(basic/table-cell-template)

-The `TableView` plugin's `tableRowTemplate` property enables you to handle row events like `onClick`, `onContextMenu` etc. as demonstrated in the following demo.
+The `TableView` plugin's `tableRowTemplate` property enables you to handle row events like `onClick`, `onContextMenu` etc. as demonstrated in the following demo:

-Pay attantion that the `children` argument field is used to render row cells in a default way.
+Note that the `children` argument field is used to render row cells in a default way.

 .embedded-demo(basic/table-row-template)

-Other plugins ([TableHeaderRow](../reference/table-header-row.md), [TableEditRow](../reference/table-edit-row.md), [TableFilterRow](../reference/table-filter-row.md), [TableGroupRow](../reference/table-group-row.md) and [TableRowDetail](../reference/table-row-detail.md)) have similar API for appearance customization.
+Other plugins ([TableHeaderRow](../reference/table-header-row.md), [TableEditRow](../reference/table-edit-row.md), [TableFilterRow](../reference/table-filter-row.md), [TableGroupRow](../reference/table-group-row.md) and [TableRowDetail](../reference/table-row-detail.md)) have a similar API for appearance customization.